hkolano/rob514_cameraproject/README.md

 # rob514_cameraproject

-See the Wiki for documentation.
+See the Wiki for documentation for both the Object ID and Camera projects.

 Running find_radius.m should take an image from the Pictures file and find the radius of the inflated actuator.
+(Object ID project)

+Running fitsphere.m should take two images from the Pictures file (/Nikon) and reconstruct a sphere.
+It creates a point cloud (ptCloudRaw.ply) of the actuator and its surroundings.
+(Camera project)

+fitellipse.m takes the saved point cloud and attempts to fit an ellipse to it.
+It works some of the time.
+(Camera project)

+ptCloudSegmentation.m attempts several methods of reducing noise in the point cloud data to fit the ellipse.
+(Camera project)

 ## Folders